camillerheaumet/jujitsu_mod_5/README.md

 - React

 ## Project schedule
-MVP : Fully functional purchase/payment system.
+MVP for wednesday: Fully functional purchase/payment system. (hopefuly with stripe integrated)

-As a streatch, I would like to integrate
+As a streatch, I would like to integrate the information part of the website.

 As a further stretch, I would like to allow my teacher to have an admin user, so he can make changes to the website as much as he wants.